Diospyros whyteana

 Leaves

 Leaves are an outstanding feature of this plant.
-This evergreen plant has alternate Leaves (photo 445) that are narrowly elliptic, ovate to obovate (like an upside down egg – with the narrower end at the base) or broadly lanceolate.
+This evergreen plant has alternate Leaves in the same plane (photo 445) that develop on both sides of branches.
+They are narrowly elliptic, ovate, obovate (like an upside-down egg – with the narrower end at the base) or broadly lanceolate.
 Silky threads become visible in a recently broken young leaf.
-Young hairy leaves (photo 214) may be coppery-green.
-The slightly leathery leaves are up to 4,5 x 3cm and are simple (has a single blade, which may have incisions that are not deep enough to divide the blade into leaflets).
+Young leaves may be coppery-green.
+The slightly leathery leaves are up to 5,2 x 2,4cm and simple (has a single blade, which may have incisions that are not deep enough to divide the blade into leaflets).
 Leaves from the winter rainfall areas of the Western Cape are usually larger.
 The upper leaf surface is distinctly glossy (photo 445), dark, yellow-green or pinkish and has more attractive white hairs when young (photo 214).
 These hairs do not hide the gloss.
 The lower leaf surface is much paler, duller green with some longish hairs, which occur both on the veins and between them.
-About 6 pairs of Lateral veins are present but are not very prominent and sunken above (photo 446).
-The raised Midrib is visible on both sides.
-Lateral veins are slightly clearer below.
-Veins are more visible when viewed against a strong light – aided with a hand lens (photo 62).
+About 7 pairs of not very prominent, sunken above Lateral veins are present (photo 346).
+Here the raised Midrib is visible on both sides.
+Lateral veins may be slightly clearer below.
+These veins are more visible when viewed against a strong light – aided with a hand lens (photo 61).
 Here marginal hairs are visible, as are the lateral veins joining with others prior to reaching the margin.
 The Apex is narrowly to broadly tapering.
 The Base tapers and may be almost rounded or Cordate (heart-shaped – photo 445).
 The slightly wavy Margin is entire (with a continuous margin, not in any way indented).
-The hairy and relatively short Petiole (leaf stalk) is up to 0,5cm long.
-An occasional bright red or orange leaf occurs.
+The hairy and relatively short Petiole (leaf stalk) is up to 2mm long (photo 346).
+An occasional bright red or orange leaf may occur.

 Flowers